If you’re going on a backpacking trip and carrying a cell phone, you’d better have a power bank.

 It’s important to take in to account when and where you’re going to be recharging your power bank.
 It takes many hours for a 10,000 mAh bank to get from zero capacity to a full charge.
 When you’re in town you’re often busy with chores like laundry, showering, eating, and so on, and simply won’t have the time to stay put and fully charge your device.

 In other words, it’s best not to walk into every resupply stop with a dead phone and a dead battery.
 It takes a significant time to get up to 100% – time that you might rather spend on the trail.
 This is why I recommend that the best power bank for thru-hiking is at least 10,000 mAh.
 Ideally you then have some extra juice as you enter each resupply stop.

 Letting your power needs sway you into spending the night in town is a failure in overall efficiency.

 Some power banks are more efficient than others… to say the least.

 Additional research reveals that the simple mAh equation is a house of cards, not to be wholly trusted.
 The circuitry in these power banks will lose some energy along the way, especially as outside factors come in to play.
 These include the age of the product, ambient air temperature, and so on.

 Charging Speeds and Pass Through Charging

 As we dive deeper, you’ll encounter more terms and abilities like QC Quick Charge 2.0, 3.0, PD, pass through charging, and more.
-Many power banks pride themselves in how quickly they can charge a device, but in my experience, what matters most is how quickly the device charges from a wall outlet.
+Many power banks pride themselves in how quickly they can charge a device, but in my experience, what matters most for hikers is how quickly the device charges from a wall outlet.

 Naturally we then start shopping for wall plugs (and maybe even cables) with the most impressive numbers, but forget that we’re limited by the input capacity of the power bank itself.
 A 100W wall charger sure sounds impressive, but does no good if your power bank’s input is limited to 18W.